upleveled/system-setup/macos.md

     source ~/`[[ $SHELL == *"zsh" ]] && echo '.zshenv' || echo '.bash_profile'`
     ```

-    This will install Android Studio, for creating and running emulators.
+    This will install Android Studio, for creating and running Android virtual devices in an emulator.

     Open Android Studio using Start Menu, Spotlight, or Dash.